 - kosher salt and ground black pepper

-- 2 tablespoons avocado or olive oil, divided
+- 2 tablespoons avocado or olive oil (or butter), divided

 - 2 teaspoons garlic cloves, minced